blondie101010/BRAIN/README.md

 Binary Reasoning Artificial Intelligence Network - A self-enclosed prediction system.

-**Important note:  this is not production ready.
-A bug fix update will be released in the next few days along with a demo data generator and learning script.**
+**Important note:  Do not touch it yet as the official release of this beta version is in progress and will be complete tomorrow.**

 This document is a simple introduction to the system.
 For more details, consult the [BRAIN manual](https://blondie101010.github.io/BRAIN/).